joedolson/my-calendar/src/readme.txt

 * Bug fix: aria-current test was broken for current date
 * Bug fix: Private categories not disambiguated in MySQL query when excluded
-* Improve: Rewrite my_calendar_copyr backup functions to use core functions.
+* Improve: Rewrite my_calendar_copyr backup functions to use WP core functions.

 = 3.0.3 =